vannizhang/npm-package-boilerplate/README.md

 # NPM Package Boilerplate
-This is a boilerplate to help you create npm package project using TypeScript.
+This is a boilerplate that helps you create an npm package project using TypeScript.
+It includes the following settings:

-This boilerplate has these settings provided:
 - TypeScript
 - Jest
 - Eslint and Prettier